NikolaosSintoris/Computer-Vision/Exercise2/Readme.md

 The dimensions of the output image must be equal to those of the input image.
 Use the nearest interference neighbor.

+To test the code, i uploaded brain0030slice150_101x101.png, which is a grayscale image.

+The code will terminate after a while (depends on the transformation).